BaiGanio/company-house/README.md

   </a>

 ***
-- _Data fetching is performed via .NET Core API which feeds from data stored in a SQL database_
+- Data is fetched from .NET Core API which feeds from SQL database
-- _API could be live tested at this address -> [https://test-bgapi.azurewebsites.net/swagger/index.html](https://test-bgapi.azurewebsites.net/swagger/index.html)_
+- API could be live tested at this address -> [https://test-bgapi.azurewebsites.net/swagger/index.html](https://test-bgapi.azurewebsites.net/swagger/index.html)
   - result is list of companies which contains the query parameter in their own names

   <a href="https://raw.githubusercontent.com/BaiGanio/company-house/matser/readme-files/api-swagger.gif">